 Unit of analysis: municipality-year level.
-275 municipalities included.
-Time period: 1980 to 2010.
-Robust standard errors clustered at the language level in parentheses. \ p < 0.10, \\ p < 0.05, \\\p < 0.01.
+Time period: 1990 to 2010.
+Columns 1 and 2 include 275 municipalities where indigenous languages are spoken; column 3 includes 1,765 municipalities where no indigenous languages are spoken.
+Column 4 includes all municipalities in Brazil, based on IPUMS consistent boundaries for the period 1980 to 2010.
+Robust standard errors clustered at the municipality level in parentheses. p < 0.10, p < 0.05, p < 0.01.